Azure/azure-docs-sdk-java/docs-ref-conceptual/spring-framework/deploy-spring-boot-java-app-on-kubernetes.md

 1. Open the configuration website for your Kubernetes cluster in your default browser:
    ```
-   az acs kubernetes browse --resource-group=wingtiptoys-kubernetes --name=wingtiptoys-containerservice
+   az aks browse --resource-group=wingtiptoys-kubernetes --name=wingtiptoys-akscluster
    ```

 1. When the Kubernetes configuration website opens in your browser, click the link to **deploy a containerized app**:

    ![Kubernetes Configuration Website][KB01]

-1. When the **Deploy a containerized app** page is displayed, specify the following options:
+1. When the **Resource Creation** page is displayed, specify the following options:

    a.
-Select **Specify app details below**.
+Select **CREATE AN APP**.

    b.
 Enter your Spring Boot application name for the **App name**; for example: "*gs-spring-boot-docker*".